rodrigolece/websocket-game/README.md

 The communication between server and clients is made possible by a homemade protocol that was established much by trial and error, and has room for lots of improvement.

-One of the most important realizations when working on the protocol is that communication in one direction or the other does not need to use the same structure.
+One of the most important realizations we had when working on the protocol was that communication in one direction or the other does not need to use the same structure.

 A more typical set of instructions is used for the server's events.
 They take the form of an `event` attribute, an `id` attribute and if necessary data such as position and velocity vectors.
 For example, we have the create and destroy player events: